Khadorstorm/min-dlsys/README.md

 e.g. a.shape= (6,6,5,4) matmul b.shape=(4,3)

 after a naive calculation grad_b is now (6,6,4,3), we need to sum up the first 2 dimensions.

+#### List["Tensor"]

+- `List[Tensor]` is a straightforward type hint that requires the `Tensor` class to be available at the point of definition.
+- `List["Tensor"]` is a forward-declared type hint that allows the `Tensor` class to be defined later in the code, helping to avoid circular import issues.
+- In Python 3.7 and above, you can use the `from __future__ import annotations` import to automatically treat all annotations as forward declarations, removing the need to quote type hints.

+#### Topological sort

+Recrusive function: for every node, deal with all its inputs first, then add the node to the sort results.

+Input order of nodes does not matter

+Need to maintain a `visited` Set